coderefinery/mma/_episodes/01-motivation.md

 >>> t = CommisionEmployee('Molly','Malone', "333-33-3333",19000,.05,)
 >>> u = SalariedEmployee('John','Jones', '111-11-1111', 15000)
 >>> t.earnings()
+20150
 >>> u.earnings()
+15000
 ```
+How do we accomplish this, making the Employee class hierarchy available in the python interpreter?
+Python, as most scripting language, has a foreign function interface which defines how external functions commands can hook into the interpreter, here the C/C++ reference manual https://docs.python.org/2/c-api/.

+You will need to write a special wrapper that serves as a glue between the C/C++function and the Python interpreter.
+The Python interpreter also needs to known how to call the wrapper (the name,arguments.
+We could do this by following the reference manual, but here we will show how this can be done with different tools.

 Inspired by the SWIG-3.0 documentation, http://www.swig.org/Doc3.0/
 Reference to book